macks22/swe-notes/design-patterns.md

 ### Implementation

-1. Explicit parent references
+1. Explicit parent references (doubly-linked vs. singly-linked list for chain)
-2. Sharing components
+2. Sharing components (can a component have more than one parent)
-3. Maximizing Component interface
+3. Maximizing Component interface (default cases should work for leaves)
-4. Declaring the child management operations
+4. Declaring the child management operations (component defines composite interface)
-5. Should Component implement a list of Components?
+5. Should Component implement a list of Components? (or leave it to composite?)
-6. Child ordering
+6. Child ordering (ensure chain is configured properly)
 7. Caching to improve performance
 8. Who should delete components?
-9. What's the best data structure for storing components?
+9. What's the best data structure for storing components? (see #1)

 ## Chain of Responsibility (CoR)